Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Robustness and Sensitivity

-Differences are overall statistically insignificant at conventional confidence levels.
-Estimates only suggest that pay-per-bag systems are (weakly) associated to more waste avoidance (p-values $<$ 0.1): Price semi-elasticities on avoidance are 0.55 and 1.06 kg higher than with pay-per-emptying and weight-based systems, respectively.
+Mean differences are overall statistically insignificant at conventional confidence levels.
+Estimates only suggest that bag-based systems are (weakly) associated to larger reductions of total waste (significant at the 10\% level), namely, price semi-elasticities on total waste are 0.55 and 1.06 kg higher (in absolute value) than with emptying- and weight-based systems, respectively.
 Overall, my study does not point towards significant differences in price elasticities between PAYT systems.